 Sasha Sencer serves as ANCOR’s Director of Education and Intersectional Collaboration.
 Joining the team in 2022, Sasha manages and facilitates ANCOR’s digital, hybrid and in-person educational offerings, including our annual conference, monthly webinar offerings, and partner presentations.
-Sasha is completing her Master’s in Education in Transformative Teaching at George Mason University and is excited to bring 20 years of progressive educational philosophy and curriculum design to the ANCOR community.
+Sasha completed her Master’s in Education in Transformative Teaching at George Mason University this year and is excited to bring 20 years of progressive educational philosophy and curriculum design to the ANCOR community.

 Before joining ANCOR in 2022, Sasha lived this mission as the first female-identifying Head of the Upper School at Louisville Collegiate.
 In that role, she led the division’s COVID-19 response, facilitated the removal of systemic barriers to address long-standing diversity, equity, and inclusion issues, and crafted meaningful professional development opportunities to support the growth of young administrators.
 Most recently, she worked with the president and past president of the board to bring attention to the invisible labor burdens carried by faculty members who identify as BIPOC and Queer.

 Earlier in her career, not only was Sasha an awarding-winning history teacher, she was also a highly recognized leader within the world of competitive high school speech and debate, including being the founder and director of the Dogwood Speech and Debate League, an advisor to the Tournament of Champions, and the Congressional Debate Tournament Director at Yale University, George Mason University, and Cal State-Long Beach.
 As a result of her work, she has been inducted into two halls of fame and granted distinguished service awards from the University of Pennsylvania, the University of Kentucky, and George Mason University.